sasilver75/obsidian/Articles/Patterns for Building LLM-based Systems and Products (?) {Eugene Yan Blog}.md

 - ![[Pasted image 20240605203315.png]]
 Above: I think p refers to the generated sentence, and r to the source sentence. $|p|$ is the *length* of the generated sentence.

-### ROGUE: Recall-Oriented Understudy for Gisting Evaluation
+### ROUGE: Recall-Oriented Understudy for Gisting Evaluation
-- In contrast to BLEU, [[ROGUE]] is recall-oriented, counting the number of words in the *reference* that also occur in the *output.* It's typically used to assess automatic [[Summarization]] tasks.
+- In contrast to BLEU, [[ROUGE]] is recall-oriented, counting the number of words in the *reference* that also occur in the *output.* It's typically used to assess automatic [[Summarization]] tasks.
-- There are several ROGUE variants; ROGUE-N is most similar to BLEU in that it also counts the number of matching n-grams between the output and the reference.
+- There are several ROUGE variants; ROUGE-N is most similar to BLEU in that it also counts the number of matching n-grams between the output and the reference.
 ![[Pasted image 20240605205119.png]]
 Other variants include:
-- ROGUE-L: Measures the longest common subsequence (LCS) between output and reference.
+- ROUGE-L: Measures the longest common subsequence (LCS) between output and reference.
-- ROGUE-S: Measures the skip-bigram between the output and reference.
+- ROUGE-S: Measures the skip-bigram between the output and reference.

 ### BERTScore